Gap Year Before Grad School: Things To Know

 The daily grind of going to class, studying, doing group projects, writing papers, and taking exams becomes repetitive after years of almost nonstop schooling.
 Even as a highly motivated student, you might feel eager for a break from this very traditional academic track.

 A lot of students use their gap year for mental rejuvenation.
 Some people want to get immersed in a different culture.
 Others want to learn a new language or instrument.
-The important thing is to try out new skills and roles you’ve never experienced before, so you can take your mind off academics and learn a little about yourself in the process.
+The important thing is to try out new skills and roles you’ve never experienced before so you can take your mind off academics and learn a little about yourself in the process.

-Cons of Taking a Gap Year
+Cons of taking a gap year

 Are you someone who struggles to get started again once you take a break?
-A year of sleeping in and binging TV won’t ruin your life, but it could distract you from your career goals.
+A year of sleeping in and binge-watching TV won’t ruin your life, but it could distract you from your career goals.
 If you don’t do something productive to replace your academic life, you can easily fall into a cycle of bad habits and procrastination.

 Continuing your education builds momentum, while stopping it may change your perspective of what’s important to you.
 If you also have work and family considerations, your desire to resume your education could wane as other priorities take precedence.

-Consider the length of your graduate degree program and any education you plan to pursue afterwards, such as a PhD.
+Consider the length of your graduate degree program and any education you plan to pursue afterward, such as a PhD.
 Taking a gap year will extend the entire timeline of your education and push your dream job further into the future.

 Keep in mind, it’s always possible to take time off at another point when you’re further along in your career.
 If you’re excited to dive into the next phase of your academic life, it is likely a good idea to channel that excitement and energy into your degree.